MTHS1901/facebook-login-screen-mobile/README.md

   <img src = "https://raw.githubusercontent.com/MTHS1901/facebook-mobile-xploit/master/5.png" width = "350">

   #### after that save your HTML and test your tool, randomly insert something in the username and password fields and you will receive it in your form, if you have any questions contact me.
+  #### every method, including the style of the page was created by me, as faithful to the facebook mobile login screen as possible.

+  www.mths1901.com